Cowkey11/alx-system_engineering-devops/0x00-shell_basics/README.md

-lists files including hidden in current, parent of working and /boot directories prints type of file named iamafile copies all html including new and previously nonexistent from . to ..
+lists files including hidden in current, parent of working and /boot directories prints type of file named iamafile copies all html including new and previously nonexistent from . to .. create symbolic link _ls_ to /bin/ls in the .